-This brochure, Petroleum Industry in Japan, has been continuously issued by the Petroleum Association of Japan for more than a half century, with the aim of providing consumers and other stakeholders with up-to-date information on the Japanese petroleum industry and the industry's initiatives.
+This brochure, Petroleum Industry in Japan, has been continuously issued by the Petroleum Association of Japan (PAJ) for more than a half century, with the aim of providing consumers and other stakeholders with up-to-date information on the Japanese industry and the industry's initiatives.

-The new coronavirus Covid-19, which has had a tremendous impact on the economy and society, underwent a change in May of this year in how it is positioned in the Infectious Disease Law and the steady recovery of economic activities.
-Amidst these circumstances, the petroleum industry continued to work to ensure a stable supply of petroleum products by thoroughly implementing measures to prevent the spread of infection in the supply chain.
 Under the acceleration of global actions to combat climate change, the Japanese government, too, declared in October 2020 its aim to achieve "Carbon Neutrality by 2050."
-In response to this, the Petroleum Association of Japan (PAJ) formulated its "Vision for Carbon Neutrality in the Petroleum Industry" in March 2021, and is taking on the challenge of undertaking various initiatives to contribute to the realization of a carbon neutral society.
+In response to this, PAJ formulated its "Vision for Carbon Neutrality in the Petroleum Industry" (what the industry should aim to be) in March 2021, and is taking on the challenge of undertaking various initiatives to contribute to the realization of a carbon neutral society.

-This brochure is revised from time to time to provide explanations in a concise and easy-to-read manner regarding the various trends surrounding the petroleum industry.
-We hope this brochure will help give you a sound understanding of oil and the petroleum industry in Japan.
+This brochure is revised from time to time to provide explanations in a concise and easy-toread manner regarding the various trends surrounding the petroleum industry.
+We hope this brochure will help give you a sound understanding regarding oil and the petroleum industry in Japan.

-December 2023
+December 2024